-IV.
-Amount Of Payment
+V. Amount Of Payment

-BCI or one (1) of its designated claims processing vendors, will provide the following benefits for Covered Services:
+Except for Specialty Prescription Drugs available under the Program described in Section IV, BCI or its designated Pharmacy Benefits Manager (PBM), will provide the following benefits for Covered Services:

-A. The amount of payment for a covered Prescription Drug dispensed by a Participating Pharmacist is the balance remaining after subtracting the Prescription Drug Copayment, Cost-sharing and/or Deductible, if applicable, from the lower of the Allowed Charge or the Usual Charge for the Prescription Drug.

-- B. For a covered Prescription Drug dispensed by a Physician or a Licensed Pharmacist who is not a Participating Pharmacist, the Participant is responsible for paying for the Prescription Drug at the time of purchase and must submit a claim to BCI or one (1) of its designated claims processing vendors.
-The amount of payment for a covered Prescription Drug is the balance remaining after subtracting the Prescription Drug Copayment, Cost-sharing and/or Deductible, if applicable, from the lower of the Allowed Charge or the Usual Charge for the Prescription Drug. - C. The amount of payment for a covered Prescription Drug dispensed by a mail order Participating Pharmacy is the balance remaining after subtracting the Prescription Drug Copayment, Cost-sharing and/or Deductible, if applicable, from the lower of the Allowed Charge or the Usual Charge for the Prescription Drug. - D. Submission of a prescription to a pharmacy is not a claim.
-If a Participant receives Covered Services from a pharmacy and believes that the Copayment, Cost-sharing or other amount is incorrect, the Participant may then submit a written claim to BCI requesting reimbursement of any amounts the Participant believes were incorrect.
-Refer to the Inquiry And Appeals Procedures in the General Provisions Section of this Plan.
+- A. The amount of payment for a covered Prescription Drug dispensed by a Participating Pharmacist is the balance remaining after subtracting the Prescription Drug Copayment, Cost Sharing and/or Deductible, if applicable, from the lower of the Allowed Charge or the Usual Charge for the Prescription Drug. - B. For a covered Prescription Drug dispensed by a Physician or a Licensed Pharmacist who is not a Participating Pharmacist, the Participant is responsible for paying for the Prescription Drug at the time of purchase and must submit a claim to BCI or its PBM.
+The amount of payment for a covered Prescription Drug is the balance remaining after subtracting the Prescription Drug Copayment, Cost Sharing and/or Deductible, if applicable, from the lower of the Allowed Charge or the Usual Charge for the Prescription Drug. - C. The amount of payment for a covered Prescription Drug dispensed by a mail order Participating Pharmacy is the balance remaining after subtracting the Prescription Drug Copayment, Cost Sharing and/or Deductible, if applicable, from the lower of the Allowed Charge or the Usual Charge for the Prescription Drug. - D. Submission of a prescription to a pharmacy is not a claim.
+If a Participant receives Covered Services from a pharmacy and believes that the Copayment, Cost Sharing or other amount is incorrect, the Participant may then submit a written claim to BCI requesting reimbursement of any amounts the Participant believes were incorrect.
+Refer to the Inquiry and Appeals Procedures in the General Provisions Section of this Plan.

-V. Mandatory Generic Drug Substitution
+VI.
+Mandatory Generic Drug Substitution

 Certain Prescription Drugs are restricted to Generic Drugs for payment by BCI.
-Even if the Participant, the Physician, or other duly licensed Provider requests the Brand Name Drug, the Participant is responsible for the difference between the price of the Generic Drug and the Brand Name Drug, plus any applicable Brand Name Drug Deductible/Copayment/Cost-sharing.
+Even if the Participant, the Physician, or other duly licensed Provider requests the Brand Name Drug, the Participant is responsible for the difference between the price of the Generic Drug and the Brand Name Drug, plus any applicable Brand Name Drug Deductible/Copayment/Cost Sharing.
 The difference between the price of the Generic and Brand Name Drug shall not apply to the applicable Deductible and/or Out of Pocket Limits.

-VI.
+VII.
 Utilization Review